 U.S. Government Obligations Risk.
 U.S. government securities are subject to market and interest rate risk, as well as varying degrees of credit risk.
 Some U.S. government securities are issued or guaranteed by the U.S. Treasury and are supported by the full faith and credit of the United States.
 Other types of U.S. government securities are supported by the full faith and credit of the United States (but not issued by the U.S. Treasury).
-These securities may have less credit risk than U.S. government securities not supported by the full faith and credit of the United States.
-With respect to U.S. government securities that are not backed by the full faith and credit of the U.S. Government, there is the risk that the U.S.

-Government will not provide financial support to such U.S. government agencies, instrumentalities or sponsored enterprises if it is not obligated to do so by law.
+In addition, other U.S. government issued securities, which are not backed by the full faith and credit of the U.S. Government, are subject to the risk that the U.S. Government will not provide financial support to such U.S. government agencies, instrumentalities or sponsored enterprises that issued such securities (since the U.S. Government is not obligated to do so by law) and these securities are subject to greater risk.